I am Isabel Sánchez H., a writer, an artist and a teacher.

 My first script, “Wanted” (2015) consists of a bilingual short film that denounces the excessive cult of appearance and the negative effect it exerts on self-esteem.

 My second poetry book, Blue Rose (2017) is a dramatic poem that tells the legend of Celestia, a blue rose who was born from a Moon tear, and Jordán, a Don Juan who set his mind on her.
 At the same time, the Moon and the Sun have their particular affair, which irritates the vengeful sea.
 Book Reading at Midland Centennial Library in September, 2018 and Book sign at the 7th Annual Art Exhibition Gala of the Odessa Hispanic Art Association on October, 2018.

 Among some of my upcoming projects are the English edition of An Icy Inferno™ , Echoes of the Phantom™, and a novel on the way.

 I used to post weekly on my blog a “geographic verse“™ about the places I visit, even though in this new stage, I prefer to be thoroughly satisfied with the result of all my projects independent of how long it may take to get there.

 My passion for music, travel, teaching, and of course, reading, is intimately linked to writing and painting.

 How do others describe my work?
-They highlight my versatility, attention to detail and speed.
+They highlight my versatility and attention to detail.